Dr. Simon Schleusener (Julius-Maximilians-Universität Würzburg): "The Cinema of Insanity: Madness and Normality in the Culture of the 1960s"

 Wednesday, 25.01.2017, 12:15 - 1:45 p.m., U5/01.18

-This paper will concentrate on the cultural negotiations surrounding the question of madness and normality in the early 1960s.
-Focusing primarily on Hollywood's cinematographic depiction of the subject, special attention will be given to four films in particular: Alfred Hitchcock's Psycho (1960), Elia Kazan's Splendor in the Grass (1961), John Cassavetes' A Child Is Waiting (1963), and Samuel Fuller's Shock Corridor (1963).
+This talk concentrated on the cultural negotiations surrounding the question of madness and normality in the early 1960s.
+Focusing primarily on Hollywood's cinematographic depiction of the subject, special attention was given to four films in particular: Alfred Hitchcock's Psycho (1960), Elia Kazan's Splendor in the Grass (1961), John Cassavetes' A Child Is Waiting (1963), and Samuel Fuller's Shock Corridor (1963).
 Despite their differences, what all these films demonstrate is that the common understanding of normality - and the boundary between the normal and the abnormal - tended to become more flexible in the early Sixties.
-In the course of his presentation, Dr. Schleusener will analyze this development against the backdrop of two simultaneously emerging phenomena: countercultural thought and neoliberal discourse.
+In the course of his presentation, Dr. Schleusener analyzed this development against the backdrop of two simultaneously emerging phenomena: countercultural thought and neoliberal discourse.

 Simon Schleusener is a research associate at the University of Würzburg's American Studies Department.
 In 2012, he obtained his PhD at the John F. Kennedy Institute (Freie Universität Berlin) with a thesis on the topic "Kulturelle Komplexität: Gilles Deleuze und die Kulturtheorie der American Studies."
 He has published texts on American literature, cultural theory, and the philosophy of Gilles Deleuze.
 Currently, he is pursuing a postdoctoral project on the cultural and affective dimensions of the new capitalism.